merlinshabaj/merlinshabaj.github.io/content/about.md

 path = "about"
 +++

-Hi there, my name is Merlin!
+This blog is a test.